 Bloating vs. Distension

 Abdominal distension is an observable increase in size of the abdominal area.
-It is often used interchangeably with the term bloating, but they are describing two different concepts.
+It’s often used interchangeably with the term bloating, but these are two unique concepts.

 Bloating is a feeling or sensation; distension is a physically observable change.